Krithi07/Character_Recognition/README.md

 3. 'TEXT_Model.Rdata' - with a variable called m:text.
 This variable represents a text model (including parameters) that we learned to represent natural English text distribution.

 4. 'EMNIST_general_functions.R' - This file has helper functions to allow accessing the EMNIST dataset

+5. 'EMNIST_run.R'- This is the code testing file

+## Run the code -
+Put all the files mentioned above in a directory of your choice, and run the 'EMNIST_run.R' file.
+This will give out the character accuracy and the word accuracy to evaluate the model